 70% of brands do not use personalization within their email marketing strategy.

 This means that by personalizing your emails, you stand out against the competition.

 The simplest form of personalization is to address the reader by name.
 Most email service providers (ESP) offer this within their functionality and this tactic alone will improve your campaign performance.

 For example, email subject lines that are personalized with a recipient’s first name can increase open rates by 16% higher open rates.

-Considering that 47% of all emails are opened because of subject line alone, that’s a sure fire way to get more eyeballs on your email.
+Considering that 47% of all emails are opened because of the subject line alone, that’s a sure-fire way to get more eyeballs on your email.

 Outside of using the customer’s name, here are a few more tips to help you get started with personalization:

 • Ask for the right information upfront: Great personalization starts way before you hit the ‘send’ button.
 It all starts with your sign up form.
 Without data such as name, company, and location, you will be very limited with your personalized communication.
 Remember to only ask for the information you need, rather than the information you want.
 This is one of the ways that GDPR has impacted marketing teams.